 Mental disorders are common in the United States, with one in five adults having a mental disorder in any one year.
-This is equivalent to 43.8 million people.
-Mental disorders often occur in combination.
-For example, it is not unusual for a person with anxiety to also develop depression, or a person who is depressed to also have a substance abuse disorder (Dual Diagnosis).
+It is not unusual for a person with anxiety to also develop depression, or a person who is depressed to also have a substance abuse disorder (Dual Diagnosis).
 Mental health disorders often start in adolescence, with half of all disorders beginning by age 14.

 The greatest challenge in coping with a mental health challenge is finding the right kind of treatment and support to meet your needs.
-Accessing services can be very challenging and identifying the right treatment is often a trial and error process.
 Finding a mental health professional is one of the most important steps in starting on the path toward a successful recovery.
-As hard as it might be to acknowledge that you need help, the search for a specialist who fits your needs—someone who can serve as your ally—can be even more challenging.
-Our directory was created with you in mind.
-These helpful lists are organized by resource or disorder type.
-If you know of a resource and would like it added to our list, please contact us.
+Our new database was created with you in mind – and is scheduled to formally launch during the summer of 2018.
+If you know of a resource and would like it added to the database, please contact us.
 If you see an error, please let us know that also.

 This outstanding July 2017 New York Times article clearly outlines the specific process patients should take to find the right therapist.